ALittlePatate/pasm/README.md

 The interpreter works for linux as well, but some API's are Windows only (for now).

 TODO :
-- get rid of the CRT (so we can get a smaller PE)
 - blank IAT

 # Documentation